austinsonger/Infosec-Questions/README.md

 ### 95. How do you ensure that a design anticipates human error?

+Apply design features that visibly convey the possibilities for action.
+Make the options for functional control visible.
+Errors in planning and action execution can be minimized if controls are visible so that the possibilities and limits for action are known.
+Provide appropriate feedback.

 ### 96. How do you ensure that a design achieves regulatory compliance?

+Identify applicable Acts, Regulations, Directives, Standards. ...

+Identify applicable requirements. ...

+Monitor for changes. ...

+Determine applicability of changes. ...

+Collaborate with your team and subject matter experts. ...

+Document your compliance reviews.

 ### 97. What is capability-based security?
 Have you incorporated this pattern into your designs?
 How?

+Capability-based security refers to the principle of designing user programs such that they directly share capabilities with each other according to the principle of least privilege, and to the operating system infrastructure necessary to make such transactions efficient and secure.

 ### 98. Can you give me a few examples of security architecture requirements?

+Security Architecture is one component of a products/systems overall architecture and is developed to provide guidance during the design of the product/system. ...
+These controls serve the purpose to maintain the system's quality attributes such as confidentiality, integrity and availability.

 ### 99. Who typically owns security architecture requirements and what stakeholders contribute?